Expert Evidence in Construction Disputes: Arbitrator Perspective

 In practice, parties to large-scale international construction arbitrations often appoint not one but several experts to give testimony in a variety of technical fields.
 Expert evidence is typically required on the topics of delay, quantum, geotechnics, defects or forensic accounting.

-Against this background, it is unsurprising that experts have become a routine feature in international construction arbitration, with the role of the expert witness continuously evolving and being refined by arbitration practitioners.
+Against this background, it is not surprising that experts have become a routine feature in international construction arbitration, with the role of the expert witness continuously evolving and being refined by arbitration practitioners.

-Most arbitration rules, such as the International Chamber of Commerce (ICC) Rules or the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules, contain provisions dealing with expert evidence.
-However, these institutional rules offer hardly any guidance as to how experts should be managed effectively.
+Most arbitration rules, such as those of the International Chamber of Commerce or the United Nations Commission on International Trade Law, contain provisions dealing with expert evidence; however, these institutional rules offer hardly any guidance as to how experts should be managed effectively.

-The International Bar Association (IBA) Rules generally reflect arbitral practice and expressly provide for the use of experts.
-The most elaborate rules on the use of experts in arbitral proceedings are set forth in the Chartered Institute of Arbitrators (CIArb) Protocol, which aim at supplementing the IBA Rules.
+The arbitration rules of the International Bar Association (IBA) generally reflect arbitral practice and expressly provide for the use of experts.
+The most elaborate rules on the use of experts in arbitral proceedings are set forth in the Chartered Institute of Arbitrators Protocol, which aim at supplementing the IBA Rules.

 Expert evidence is generally a significant cost driver in international arbitration.
 This makes it all the more important that expert evidence is managed properly to ensure that it is of utmost benefit to a party’s proof of its case as well as the arbitral tribunal’s understanding of the technical issues in dispute.
 Determining the most efficient and successful methods for submitting and handling expert evidence is therefore essential.